noamteyssier/10x_cropseq_nextflow/README.md

-# 10x_cropseq_nextflow
+# 10x_nextflow
-a nextflow pipeline for 10X sequencing CROPSeq
+a nextflow pipeline for 10X sequencing